-I was originally attracted to this book because I am from New York and have been fascinated by the 19th century in the city for many years.
+I was originally attracted to “The Watchmage of Old New York” by C.A.
+Sanders because I am from New York and have been fascinated by the 19th century in the city for many years.
 While this is a fantasy, Sanders still maintains the unique flavor of New York City in 1855.
 Interspersing the gangs of New York, the crowded streets, the corruption in politics and on the police forces with gnomes, wizards, and mages is a brilliant blend of reality and imagination.
 I was hooked from the first page.

 More than a fantasy, this is a story of relationships.
 Nathaniel Hood is the Mage and as such he is responsible for maintaining stability in the city he loves.
 But he carries his own personal baggage.
 Aching for his late wife, concerned for his son Jonas, and determined to keep the balance in his own life, he struggles with the weights assigned him by his life.
 His son Jonas has dedicated himself to his work as a Municipal Policeman, carrying burdens of his own.
 Father and son are both committed to doing “good” although they approach things from very different angles.